 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, China Airlines reported carbon emissions of approximately 16,839,000 kg CO2e for Scope 2 and about 1,389,211,000 kg CO2e for Scope 3.
-The airline has set ambitious climate commitments, aiming to reduce well-to-wake greenhouse gas emissions from Scope 1 and Scope 3 jet fuel by 26% per revenue tonne kilometre (RTK) by 2030, using 2019 as the baseline year.
+In 2023, China Airlines reported significant carbon emissions, with Scope 2 emissions amounting to approximately 16,839,000 kg CO2e and Scope 3 emissions reaching about 1,389,211,000 kg CO2e.
+The airline has set ambitious climate commitments, aiming to reduce well-to-wake Scope 1 and 3 jet fuel greenhouse gas emissions by 26% per revenue tonne kilometre (RTK) by 2030, using 2019 as the baseline year.
 This target encompasses all scopes and includes land-related emissions and removals from bioenergy feedstocks.
-Historically, China Airlines has shown a commitment to reducing its carbon footprint, with emissions in 2016 reaching approximately 2,189,971,000 kg CO2e for Scope 1 and about 6,929,355,000 kg CO2e for Scope 2.
-The airline's efforts align with industry standards for climate action, as it has committed to achieving net-zero emissions by 2050 across all scopes.
-China Airlines continues to publicly report its emissions and is dedicated to transparency regarding its non-CO2 impacts, which may also contribute to aviation-induced warming.
-The airline's initiatives reflect a proactive approach to addressing climate change within the aviation sector.
+Historically, China Airlines has shown a commitment to reducing its carbon footprint.
+For instance, in 2016, the airline's total emissions included approximately 2,189,971,000 kg CO2e for Scope 1 and 6,929,355,000 kg CO2e for Scope 2, alongside 2,070,003,000 kg CO2e for Scope 3.
+The airline's emissions have fluctuated over the years, with a notable decrease in Scope 1 and 2 emissions by 2020, where Scope 1 emissions were reported at about 107,505,000 kg CO2e and Scope 2 at approximately 17,572,000 kg CO2e.
+China Airlines is committed to achieving net-zero emissions by 2050, aligning with global climate goals.
+The airline's initiatives reflect a proactive approach to sustainability within the aviation sector, addressing both direct and indirect emissions while striving for transparency in reporting non-CO2 impacts.

 Access structured emissions data, company-specific emission factors, and source documents